glossary of terms

 DOW (DJIA) is one of several stock market indices, created by 19th century Wall Street Journal editor Charles Dow to gauge the performance of the industrial sector of the American stock market.
 The DJIA consists of 30 of the largest and most widely held public companies in the United States.
 Note the “industrial” portion of the name is largely historical; many of the 30 modern companies have little to do with traditional heavy industry.

 Dow Jones Industrial Average (DJIA) is one of several stock market indices, created by 19th century Wall Street Journal editor Charles Dow to gauge the performance of the industrial sector of the American stock market.
 The DJIA consists of 30 of the largest and most widely held public companies in the United States.
-Note the "industrial" portion of the name is largely historical; many of the 30 modern companies have little to do with traditional heavy industry.
+Note the “industrial” portion of the name is largely historical; many of the 30 modern companies have little to do with traditional heavy industry.
+You cannot invest directly in an index.

 Earnings are revenues minus the cost of sales, operating expenses, and taxes, over a given period of time.